mbrz97/EV-Charging/README.md

 ## Conclusion

 This code provides a comprehensive framework for simulating and visualizing the dynamics of EV charging in a controlled environment.
-It allows for the exploration of various configurations and their impact on power consumption, charger utilization, and the frequency of unavailable charging opportunities.
+It allows for the exploration of various configurations and their impact on power consumption, charger utilization, and the frequency of unavailable charger events.